awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 You can specify what actions an alarm takes when it changes state between the OK, ALARM, and INSUFFICIENT\_DATA states\.
 The most common type of alarm action is to notify one or more people by sending a message to an Amazon Simple Notification Service topic\.
 For more information about Amazon SNS, see [ What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.

 Alarms based on EC2 metrics can also perform EC2 actions, such as stopping, terminating, rebooting, or recovering an EC2 instance\.
-For more information, see [Create Alarms to Stop, Terminate, Reboot, or Recover an EC2 Instance](UsingAlarmActions.md)\.
+For more information, see [Create alarms to stop, terminate, reboot, or recover an EC2 instance](UsingAlarmActions.md)\.

 Alarms can also perform actions to scale an Auto Scaling group\.
 For more information, see [ Step and simple scaling policies for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html)\.

-Alarms actions can also create OpsItems in Systems Manager Ops Center\.
-For more information, see [ Configuring CloudWatch to create OpsItems from alarms](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html)\.
+You can also configure alarms to create OpsItems in Systems Manager Ops Center or create incidents in AWS Systems Manager Incident Manager\.
+These actions be performed only when the alarm goes into ALARM state\.
+For more information, see [ Configuring CloudWatch to create OpsItems from alarms](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html) and [ Incident creation](https://docs.aws.amazon.com/incident-manager/latest/userguide/incident-creation.html)\.

-## Configuring How CloudWatch Alarms Treat Missing Data<a name="alarms-and-missing-data"></a>
+## Configuring how CloudWatch alarms treat missing data<a name="alarms-and-missing-data"></a>

 Sometimes, not every expected data point for a metric gets reported to CloudWatch\.
 For example, this can happen when a connection is lost, a server goes down, or when a metric reports data only intermittently by design\.